HubertWalenczak220817/Week1Day2_test/Week1Day2.md

 ##### 1.1c
   Hobbes' radical theory about the computational nature of reasoning. pioneer of binary system and invented practical calculating machine.
 It was inspiration for preset-day researchers.
 ##### 1.2b
+  1.
+  2.
+  3.
 ##### 1.2e
+  Human interrogator is on one side of the wall and on the other side is a human and a machine and communicate with interrogator by messages.
+After some time interrogator has to decide which entity is a human and which is a machine.
+Main objective of the test is to determine whether machine is intelligent or not .